Foster Care FAQ

 There is no cost to you.
 You receive a monthly stipend (allowance) for the child’s needs, as well as for your time and effort.

-The average amount of time a child will be in your care is six months.
+The average amount of time a child will be in your care is six to nine months.

 Alexander Youth Network provides you with training before and after a youth is placed in your home.
 We also provide you with a Treatment Coach who will be your go-to support system.
 We have crisis support available 24/7/365 and we also offer respite.
 Respite is a way for you to have some time off to recharge your batteries by taking your foster child to another foster family.
 Alexander Youth Network offers you two days of respite a month.
 We also provide opportunities to interact with other treatment parents to learn new skills and gain additional peer support.